sainoe/ICS-testnet/join-testnet-tutorial.md

 ```

 * *If you get the error "can't bind address xxx.xxx.x.x", try using `127.0.0.1` instead.*

-* *If you're running the coordinator node on the same local machine, you might
-need to change its IP address to 127.0.0.1.*

 <br/><br/>